 True Comparison Method

-The Real High End Audio is about Life and Emotion in Sound with High Level of Real Transparency.
+The Real High End Audio is about Energy, Power, Life and Emotion in Sound with High Level of Real Transparency.

 Please Check The Peter (Head Manager of Audio Note UK) Article , You will Find a True Comparison Method to Judge Real Transparency of Audio Systems: